fullcalendar/fullcalendar-docs/_docs-v5/upgrading-from-v4.md

 As a result, if you've written custom styling, <strong>it will most likely need to be rewritten for v5</strong>, or at the very least you will need to swap out your classNames.
 To help you do this, we will likely release a className-upgrade document prior to the official release.

 <strong>CSS variables</strong> are a new feature.
 They allow you to manipulate fullcalendar's CSS in a more surgical way than simply overriding existing rules.
 Some build-system magic is required for this.
-Read more on <a href='#'>how to use CSS variables &raquo;</a>
+Read more on <a href='css-variables'>how to use CSS variables &raquo;</a>

 ## CSS Importing